rnietoe/Training/docs/AWS/05-Security.md

 ## CloudHSM (Hardware Security Model)

-manage your own encryption keys using FIPS 140-2 Level 3
+manage your own encryption keys in AWS in a hardware security module using FIPS 140-2 Level 3

 * single tenant (dedicated hardware)
 * run within a VPC in your account